Purpose

 Step 2: Decompress the installation package

-After decompressing it, you will find the following files:
+After decompressing, you will see the following files:

-$ ls $JAVA_HOME ASSEMBLY_EXCEPTION bin include jre lib LICENSE man NOTICE release sample src.zip THIRD_PARTY_READMEStep 3: Deploy the HDFS.so dynamic library
+$ ls $JAVA_HOME ASSEMBLY_EXCEPTION bin include jre lib LICENSE man NOTICE release sample src.zip THIRD_PARTY_READMEStep 3: Deploy and configure the HDFS.so dynamic library

-You can download the required dependency from https://mirrors.aliyun.com/oceanbase/.
-After downloading, run the following command to install it.
+You can download the required dependencies from https://mirrors.aliyun.com/oceanbase/.
+After downloading, install it using the following command:

-sudo rpm -Uvh devdeps-hdfs-sdk-3.3.6-xxxxx.xxx.xxx.rpmRun the following command to check if the installation was successful.
-The installation must include the
+sudo rpm -Uvh devdeps-hdfs-sdk-3.3.6-xxxxx.xxx.xxx.rpmRun the following command to check if the installation meets your expectations.
+You should have both

-After downloading the jar package, run the following command to decompress and install it:
+After downloading the required jar package, you can execute the following command to decompress and install it:

-sudo rpm -Uvh devdeps-java-extensions-3.3.6--xxxxx.xxx.xxx.rpmCheck if the installation was successful:
+sudo rpm -Uvh devdeps-java-extensions-3.3.6--xxxxx.xxx.xxx.rpmCheck if the installation meets your expectations:

-Download the jar package: Access Aliyun OceanBase Mirror to download the jar package.
+Download the jar package: Visit OceanBase Database Mirror to download the jar package.

 Notice

-- For OceanBase Database V4.3.5 BP1 and earlier: Download the devdeps-java-extensions RPM installation package of version 1.0.0.
+- For OceanBase Database V4.3.5 BP1 and earlier versions: Please download the 1.0.0 version of the devdeps-java-extensions RPM installation package.

-- For OceanBase Database V4.3.5 BP2 and later: Download the devdeps-java-extensions RPM installation package of version 1.0.1.
+- For OceanBase Database V4.3.5 BP2 and later versions: Please download the 1.0.1 version of the devdeps-java-extensions RPM installation package.

-- For OceanBase Database V4.4.0: Download the devdeps-java-extensions RPM installation package of version 1.0.1.
+- For OceanBase Database V4.4.0: Please download the 1.0.1 version of the devdeps-java-extensions RPM installation package.

-Install the jar package: After downloading the jar package, run the following command to decompress and install it:
+Install the jar package: After downloading the required jar package, execute the following command to decompress and install it:

-sudo rpm -Uvh devdeps-java-extensions-x.x.x-xxxxxxxxxxxx.xxx.xxxxxx.rpmCheck if the installation was successful:
+sudo rpm -Uvh devdeps-java-extensions-x.x.x-xxxxxxxxxxxx.xxx.xxxxxx.rpmCheck if the installation meets your expectations:

 $ll /home/admin/oceanbase/jni_packages total 52756 drwxr-sr-x 4 root root 4096 Dec 24 20:25 hadoop drwxr-xr-x 3 root root 4096 Dec 24 20:25 lib -rw-r--r-- 1 root root 54008720 Dec 24 19:52 oceanbase-odps-connector-jar-with-dependencies.jar

-Before using the HDFS external table, you must configure the OBServer node.
+Before using the HDFS external table, you need to configure the corresponding OBServer node.
 The configuration is as follows:

 Note

-Execute the following command as the sys tenant to enable the Java environment for the OBServer:
+Execute the following command as the sys tenant to enable the Java environment supported by OBServer:

-alter system set ob_enable_java_env=true;Execute the following command to set the Java home path for the OBServer:
+alter system set ob_enable_java_env=true;Execute the following command to set the Java home path for OBServer:

 alter system set ob_java_home="/home/user/openjdk/jdk8u422-b05";Note

-Set the relevant configurations for the Java environment startup:
+Set the relevant configuration items for Java environment startup:

 Notice

-Changes to this configuration require a restart of the OBServer to take effect.
-Since the current HDFS integration involves directly copying the HDFS data stream to the C++ memory heap, you can appropriately reduce the settings for
+Changes to this configuration item will take effect after a restart of the OBServer.
+Since the current HDFS integration uses direct memory copy from the HDFS data stream to the C++ memory heap, you can appropriately reduce the settings for

 -Xmx2048mand-Xms2048m.alter system set ob_java_opts="-Djdk.lang.processReaperUseDefaultStackSize=true -XX:+HeapDumpOnOutOfMemoryError -Xmx2048m -Xms2048m -Xloggc:/home/user/jvmlogs/gc.log -XX:+PrintGCDetails -XX:+PrintGCDateStamps -XX:+HeapDumpOnOutOfMemoryError -XX:HeapDumpPath=/home/user/jvmlogs/heapdumps/ -XX:+UseG1GC -XX:-CriticalJNINatives";Note